valterlorran/router-ex/README.md

 ## Documentation

 ### Controllers
-Controllers are a cleaner way to handle your requests and avoid a file full of clousure.
+Controllers are a cleaner way to handle your requests and avoid a file full of closure.

 To define a controller you need to extend the `Controller` class found in the package.
 The `Controller` class provides functions to help to respond text, files and errors.